 You’ll have a ton of ideas to work from and you won’t even have to start writing from scratch.

-Make sure you share the burden as well.
-Your knowledge base software should allow for multiple collaborators and be easy to use, so that it can be updated by all.
+Make sure you share the burden.
+Your knowledge base software should allow for multiple collaborators and be easy to use so that it can be updated by all.

 Pay attention to the way you organise your company knowledge base software.
 What may seem logical to you, may make no sense to a customer.